-The governing body is the admissions authority and has responsibility for admissions to this school.
-The local authority undertakes the coordination of admission arrangements during the normal admission round for reception year admission in September.
+Bishop Bewick Catholic Education Trust is the admission authority and has responsibility for admissions to this school.
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
+The admission authority has set the school's Published Admissions Number ("PAN") at 30 pupils to be admitted to the reception year in the school year which begins in September 2026.